Baby Colic: How to Identify It & 17 Ways To Deal With It Naturally

 You should also make sure that the gate makes it easy to access the fireplace, ideally with a retractable or swing-out gate.
 Any good gate of this type will be impossible for a toddler to open, although you have to be careful as they get older, because you might be surprised at how tricky they can be!

-My recommendation is a 3-in-1 baby gate (click here to check price), in either metal or wood, whichever you feel fits your home better.
+My recommendation is a 3-in-1 baby gate (click here to check price on Amazon), in either metal or wood, whichever you feel fits your home better.
 You can add and subtract pieces to it to make it fit perfectly to your fireplace, and it’s hardware-mountable, which is crucial.

 In the warmer months, this gate can be used elsewhere, such as near stairs or other areas you don’t want them getting into.